manveru/euphenix/README.md

 This is a static site generator that uses [Nix](https://nixos.org/nix), [Ruby](https://www.ruby-lang.org/en/), and [infuse](https://github.com/jucardi/infuse).

-My goal was to ensure reproducible site builds, and ease of use.
+My goal was to ensure reproducible site builds, and ease of use without getting drowned in magic.
 The prior is provided by Nix, and the latter is of course subjective.

+## Features

+* HTML template engine based on Nix
+* Fast builds through automatic resource dependency management
+* Load Markdown blog posts with YAML front-matter
+* Hot reloading
+* Simple to understand and extend

 ## Installation